itsadityagupta/hashnode-blogs/clgjgw6gr000209mpdbrzf3fa.md

 This was my capstone project for the Data Engineering Zoomcamp.

 I hope you like it.
-If you have any questions about the project, face any problems while following along or have a suggestion for me, feel free to comment or drop me a DM on [Twitter](https://twitter.com/itsadityagupta) or [Linkedin](https://www.linkedin.com/in/itsadityagupta/).
+If you have any questions about the project, face any problems while following along, or have a suggestion for me, feel free to comment or drop me a DM on [Twitter](https://twitter.com/itsadityagupta) or [Linkedin](https://www.linkedin.com/in/itsadityagupta/).

 ![COVID updates: Victoria to reach 70 per cent first doses target today,  restrictions ease in 12 NSW regions - ABC News](https://news-legacy-vendors.abc-prod.net.au/scribble/2971157/5356cc15-7d8f-4309-8330-89dd39bca58f.gif align="center")